-Terrorist to be taken to their logical end: COAS
+Terrorists to be taken to their logical end: COAS

 envisioned by Allama Mohammad Iqbal and Quaid-e-Azam Mohammad Ali

-Jinnah.
-He said every institution in Pakistan was doing its duty
+He said every institution in Pakistan was doing its duty and

-The Army Chief said that Pakistan’s flag was symbol of its
+The Army Chief said that Pakistan’s flag was a symbol of its

+dignity and prosperity.
+He said Pakistan was created in the name of

+Allah and His Prophet (Peace Be Upon Him) and no one could defeat

-dignity.
-He lauded and congratulated Pakistan Rangers for arranging
+He congratulated Pakistan Rangers for arranging a superb flag

-a superb flag hoisting ceremony at the Wagah Border.
+hoisting ceremony at the Wagah Border.

-Terrorist to be taken to their logical end: COAS
+Terrorists to be taken to their logical end: COAS

 LAHORE, Aug 13 (APP): Chief of Army Staff (COAS) General Qamar